Chakshuu108/SONGS-MASHUP/README.md

 Backend automation

-Email communication
+SMTP-based communication

-Interactive UI development
+Interactive UI building

-It can be expanded into a more advanced music processing system.
+It can serve as a base for a more advanced music processing system.

 📜 Disclaimer

-This project is created for educational and demonstration purposes only.
+This project is built for learning and demonstration only.
-Users are responsible for following YouTube’s terms of service and copyright regulations.
+Users are responsible for respecting YouTube’s terms of service and copyright rules.

+📧 Contributing

+If you have ideas, find bugs, or want to improve the project, feel free to open an issue or submit a pull request.

 📝 License

-This project is distributed under the MIT License.
+Released under the MIT License.